michaelfranzl/SalorHospitality/README.md

 Since 2009, the founders of Red (E) Tools Ltd. have literally spent thousands of hours in front of the computer and with clients to forge SALOR Hospitality into a production-ready, world-class software product.

 However, nothing is really for free, so we ask you give something back if you feel that our products have benefited you.
-Please use one of the donation buttons at http://billgastro.com/opensource.html

-If you can't donate money, recommend SALOR Hospitality to your friends and business contacts.
+Recommend SALOR Hospitality to your friends and business contacts!

 You can help us in the following way: